Nawaf-Aljar/Object-Dropper/readme.md

 2. As a user, I want to see a start button to start playing the game.

-3. As a user, I want to move left and right to avoid falling objects.
+3. As a user, I want to move left and right to avoid or collect falling objects.

-4. As a user, I want the game to end when thr time end so that I know if i lost or won.
+4. As a user, I want the game to end when the time ends so that I know if i lost or won.

+5. As a user, I want to know when the game starts.

-5. As a user, I want to see a timer on the page.
+6. As a user, I want to see a timer on the page.

-6. As a user, I want clear messages indicating winning or losing.
+7. As a user, I want clear messages indicating winning or losing.

-7. As a user, I want to play again.
+8. As a user, I want to play again.

 ## Mockups